nextflow-io/patterns/README.md

 #### 13. Filtering a channel

-This example shows how a channel content can be filtered by an arbitrary user provided condition and how operators can be chained to create a more complex processing behaviour.
+This example shows how a channel content can be filtered using an arbitrary condition and how operators can be chained to create a more complex processing behaviour.

 Run the example with this command: